-For residential habilitation setting, Adult Foster Homes (AFH), the DDD Certification Unit is responsible for certifying, re-certifying, and monitoring ongoing compliance of DDD AFHs with compliance standards and final rule requirements.
-DDD Certification Unit intends to update the certification monitoring tool to include the final rule requirements.
-Staff are using separate tools for compliance with AFH rules and Final Rule.
-DDD is in the process of promulgating new administrative rules for DDD AFHs that will require compliance with Final Rule requirements in order to operate an AFH.
+For Adult Foster Homes (AFH), the DOH/DDD is responsible for certifying, re-certifying, and monitoring ongoing compliance with AFH regulations inclusive of Final Rule requirements.
+DOH/DDD is promulgating new administrative rules for DOH/DDD AFHs that requires compliance with Final Rule requirements in order to operate an AFH.

-For all other residential habilitation settings, ongoing monitoring will be the responsibility of the States licensing and certification agency, Department of Health, Office of Health Care Assurance (DOH/OHCA).
+For all other residential settings (DD Dom and ARCH), ongoing monitoring will be the responsibility of the State's licensing agency, Department of Health, Office of Health Care Assurance (DOH/OHCA).
 The Hawaii Administrative Rules that will be amended govern these settings.
-Review of setting compliance will occur during relicensing and recertification, annually.
+Review of setting compliance will occur during relicensing, annually.
 DOH/OCHA will include the regulations in existing monitoring tools.

-For all I/DD Waiver providers, DOH/DDD Community Resources Management Section (CRMS) in the Community Resources Branch (CRB) is responsible for overall monitoring for ongoing compliance with Waiver Standards and Final Rule.
-The DOH/DDD has revised the Waiver Standards to incorporate requirements for Final Rule compliance.
-Representatives from the Self-Advocacy Advisory Council assisted in developing an "Interest Inventory" to assist the ADH program staff in identifying activities of interest to the participant and designing community activities to support their interests.
-The monitoring team reviews the provider's Individual Plan to look for how the participant's interests are incorporated into their planned activities.
-CRMS is in the process of updating the monitoring tool to include the final rule requirements.
-CRMS also re-described a position and hired a staff that is responsible for conducting participant experience interviews and observations of community activities as part of the provider monitoring of non-residential settings.
+For all I/DD Waiver providers, DOH/DDD is responsible for overall monitoring for ongoing compliance with I/DD Waiver Standards and Final Rule.
+The DOH/DDD has revised the I/DD Waiver Standards to incorporate requirements for Final Rule compliance.
+Representatives from the Self-Advocacy Advisory Council assisted in developing an "Interest Inventory" to assist the adult day health program staff in identifying activities of interest to the participant and designing community activities to support their interests.
+The DOH/DDD reviews the provider's Individual Plan to look for how the participant's interests are incorporated into their planned activities.
+DOH/DDD is updating the monitoring tool to include the Final Rule requirements.
+DOH/DDD is responsible for conducting participant experience interviews, using the Participant Experience Survey, and observations of HCBS in non-residential settings as part of the provider monitoring.
 Providers will complete the self-assessment survey at least annually to evaluate their progress toward remediation.
-Surveys will be submitted to CRMS as part of the remediation requirements.
-In addition, the DOH/DDD has included the NCI-AD and Personal Experience Survey to assist with the ongoing monitoring and compliance.
+Surveys will be submitted to DOH/DDD as part of the remediation requirements.